jburrows82/llmcord/README.md

 - Streamed responses (turns green when complete, automatically splits into separate messages when too long)
 - Hot reloading config (you can change settings without restarting the bot)
 - Displays helpful warnings when appropriate (like "⚠️ Only using last 25 messages" when the customizable message limit is exceeded, or "⚠️ Could not fetch all YouTube data" if YouTube API calls fail)
-- Caches message data in a size-managed (no memory leaks) and mutex-protected (no race conditions) global dictionary to maximize efficiency and minimize Discord API calls
 - Fully asynchronous
-- 1 Python file, ~1700 lines of code
+- 1 Python file, ~2000 lines of code

 ## Instructions